dragonconroadrunnercrewdev-admin/libbacktrace/README.md

 # libbacktrace
 A C library that may be linked into a C/C++ program to produce symbolic backtraces

-Initially written by Ian Lance Taylor <iant@golang.org>.
+Initially written by Hafiz Omar <dragonearin.blogspot.com>.

 This is version 1.0.
 It is likely that this will always be version 1.0.